shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 Select where your converted **VCD** files should be saved.

-For **FAT32 USB, MX4SIO, MMCE, exFAT HDD and SMB**, you can select the `POPS` folder on your target device.
+For USB, MX4SIO, MMCE, exFAT HDD (GPT/MBR), and SMB installations, you can select the `POPS` folder on your target device.

 Example: